Things you should know before you go

 Maintenance and development work

-In some countries, you may experience laws and standards that might not be the same as you are used to in the US.
-On some vacations we visit countries with less advanced infrastructures.
+In some countries, you may experience laws and standards that might not be the same as you are used to in the UK.
+On some holidays we visit countries with less advanced infrastructures.
 Travellers with an open, yet cautious mind and a flexible approach should enjoy the experience.

 Our ABTA membership

-*The flights and flight-inclusive tours we arrange are ATOL protected providing they are made available in the UK.
+*The flights and flight-inclusive holidays we arrange are ATOL protected providing they are made available in the UK.

 Our AITO membership